 - Partner with nearby pharmacies or clinics to arrange for employees to get vaccinated.
 If the business shares a building, shopping center, or office park with other employers, see if the property manager will host a vaccination clinic for all tenants’ employees.
 Find a local pharmacy with available COVID-19 vaccine available (updated daily) at www.VaccineFinder.org.

-- Use promotional posters or flyers to advertise how to confirm eligibility for the vaccine and to find a vaccine location in the community.
+- Use promotional posters or flyers to advertise how to find a vaccine location in the community.
 Display posters about vaccination in break rooms, cafeterias, and other high-traffic areas.

-- Post articles in company communications (i.e., newsletters, intranet, emails, portals, etc.) about the importance of workplace vaccination, how to confirm vaccine eligibility, and where to get the vaccine in the community.
+- Post articles in company communications (i.e., newsletters, intranet, emails, portals, etc.) about the importance of workplace vaccination and where to get the vaccine in the community.

-- Encourage employees’ families to get vaccinated too once they’re eligible by distributing information for employees to take home.
+- Encourage employees’ families to get vaccinated by distributing information for employees to take home.